A. Examine and make recommendations concerning issues and considerations in the following areas:

 b.
 The committee will not conduct a new independent investigation of the dispute.
 In the normal course of events, the Committee will base its decisions solely on written records of previous reviews, written records supplied by the parties to the dispute and oral and/or written testimony of the relevant parties.
 If the Committee finds the previous reviews to have been inadequate or confusing in any way, it should communicate with any of the prior reviewers to discuss its concerns.

 c.
 The Committee may not simply substitute its judgment for that of the Dean.
-It will recommend reversing the Deanʹs decision only if it finds substantial evidence that the Deanʹs decision violated departmental, college or university policy 1 , was inconsistent with the evidence considered, or was contrary to prevailing departmental, college or university practices.
+It will recommend reversing the Deanʹs decision only if it finds substantial evidence that the Deanʹs decision violated departmental, college or university policy, was inconsistent with the evidence considered, or was contrary to prevailing departmental, college or university practices.
 If, in the course of its deliberations, the Committee finds that it needs more information regarding policies or prevailing standards, the Dean or the appropriate administrator should provide that information to the extent possible.
+[It is the responsibility of faculty members to be aware of and conform to Departmental, College and University policies, and the responsibility of academic administrators to promulgate these policies and to consistently and fairly enforce them.
+Isolated failures to enforce a particular policy does not diminish the obligation of faculty members to conform to it.
+Administrators should not selectively enforce a policy that has been consistently ignored.
+If an administrator changes a policy, or decides to enforce a policy that has been consistently ignored, she or he should inform the faculty prior to commencing enforcement.]

 d.
 After reviewing a written complaint, the Committee shall issue a written draft report of its findings and any recommendations for action within 90 days of its first meeting to consider the complaint.
 Copies of this draft report shall be sent to the complainant, other parties to the dispute, and the Dean.
 All recipients shall be enjoined to keep the draft report confidential and are requested to respond to the Committee within a reasonable time period established by the Committee.
 Responses should either note agreement with the report or provide suggestions, comments or criticisms as well as any new information relevant to the matter.
 In the absence of good cause, failure to respond within the specified time period will be construed as being in agreement with the report.
 After reviewing these replies, the Committee shall prepare a draft final report of its findings and any recommendations for actions.